 Lucifer was a term for the morning star, the bringer of light, the planet Venus.

 So why do these terms now have such negative connotations?
 The fantastic negative aspects were introduced by the early Christian church to dissuade their followers from following the old ways.
 Venus/Lucifer was very important to early Pagan societies and was worshipped – so it was made evil.
 Why does the Devil have cloven feet like a goat?
-Because the goat was sacred to many Egyptian communities and was widely worshipped.
+Because the goat was sacred to many early Egyptian tribes and was widely worshipped.
 The Christians didn’t like this so they made it an evil symbol.
 It’s not just the Christians that did this.
 Throughout the ages the conquering people have knocked down the temples and important sacred places of the nation they have subjugated, and replaced them with their own.
 It is still happening today.
 The sacred Pagan spring equinox celebration was replaced by the Christian Easter.
 December 25th was originally the Pagan celebration of the birth of the sun god, and it was replaced by the a celebration of the birth of Jesus.

 Beelzebub and Ba’al